ankitgit/mealoray/README.md

 # mealoray

-This project is created with intention to learning, how to build android based application?
+This project is created with an intention to learn, how to build android based application?

 # Expected to achieve:
 * Invite people to join